halukbingol/zintGenericMarkdownExtender/readme.md

 ---
-A Generic Markdown Extender zintMarkdownExtender
+A Generic Markdown Extender: zintGenericMarkdownExtender (zGME)
 ---

 # Goal
 Markdown is great.
 But wouldn't be nice to be able to extent it?

-This app provides an easy way to extend Markdown Markup Language (MarkdownML).
+This app provides an easy way to extend Markdown Markup Language (MarkdownML) in any way you desire.
+You can extend MarkdownML
-The goal of this app is to be able to extend MarkdownML by means of defining your own Extending Markup Language (ExML), which fits your requirements.
+by means of defining your own Extending Markup Language (ExML), which fits your requirements.
 It is relatively easy to define your own extension.